UPDATE 1-India's Mars mission enters second stage; outpaces space rival China

 China is still far from catching up with the established space superpowers, the United States and Russia, which decades ago learned the docking techniques China is only now mastering.

-Beijing says its space program is for peaceful purposes, but the U.S. Defense Department has highlighted China’s increasing space capabilities, saying it was pursuing ways to keep adversaries from using space-based assets during a crisis.
+Beijing says its space programme is for peaceful purposes, but the U.S. Defence Department has highlighted China’s increasing space capabilities, saying it was pursuing ways to keep adversaries from using space-based assets during a crisis.
+(Additional reporting by Krishna N Das in NEW DELHI and Sumeet Chatterjee in MUMBAI; Editing by Clarence Fernandez)